jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 as equilibrium is disturbed by the variety of facts and circumstances present in any educational system, then under those circumstances we could have segregated or we could have nonsegregated education. </p>
-<p>MR. JUSTICE FRANKFURTER: But this Court, constituted as it is at this moment,
+<p><b>MR. JUSTICE FRANKFURTER</b>: But this Court, constituted as it is at this moment,
 has faced that problem in several cases, and has decided that with inequality, the order will be issued on that basis, and we shall not borrow trouble in 1953 or 1954 or whenever it is. </p>
-<p>MR. ROBINSON: I agree with Your Honor entirely.
+<p><b>MR. ROBINSON</b>: I agree with Your Honor entirely.
 My understanding of the past cases has been that the basis of the decision under those circumstances
 has been one upon which it was pretty nearly impossible to resume segregation at some future time. </p>
 <p>Looking at the Gaines case, for example, the factors which this Court enumerated